DispatchMe/slate/source/index.html.md

 Job sources, regardless of network type, must authenticate using [client credentials authentication](#client-credentials-auth), which will provide access to objects assigned to all service providers in the network.
 Service providers must authenticate using [user authentication](#user-auth).

+## Environments
+We have two environments for public access to the API.

+Our **sandbox** environment is meant for you to test your integration before putting it into the wild.
+That API is located at https://api-sandbox.dispatch.me, and you can access our desktop application at https://work-sandbox.dispatch.me.

+Our **production** environment is for real jobs and customers.
+That API is located at https://api.dispatch.me, and you can access our desktop application at https://work.dispatch.me.

+Note that your account manager will give you a different set of credentials for each environment.

 ## Signing Up

 If you're interested in using our API, please work with your account manager and we'll set you up with your credentials.
 Don't have an account manager?
 Provide your information here and we'll get back to you.